- Fall Semester - Dates Vary Based on Track

 - Spring Semester - October 1

 Students can choose between one of three program tracks in Paris, France.
-Students can choose a language immersion program, where all classes are taught in English or a program where the language course is required and take English language electives.
+Students can choose a language immersion program, where a language course is required and elective classes are taught in English or a program where all courses are taught in French.
+Based on a student's French language ability, eligibility for each program track varies.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.